What is Joint Venture:

 Any task happens for a reason.

 For instance, you drink water because you are thirsty.
-Similarly, it is important for the company to mention the objective and the reasons for which the joint firm is set.
+Similarly, the company needs to mention the objective and the reasons for which the joint firm is set.

 Moreover, it may be helpful while terminating the contract when the required objectives are not accomplished.